 { \begin{quote} {\em Abstract.} We study a variety of natural constructions from topological combinatorics, including matching complexes as well as other graph complexes, from the perspective of the graph minor category of \parencite{MiProRa}.
-We prove that these complexes must have universally bounded torsion in their homology across all graphs.
-One may think of these results as arising from an algebraic version of the graph minor theorem of Robertson and Seymour. \end{quote} }
+We prove that these complexes must have universally bounded torsion in their homology across all graphs of bounded genus.
+One may think of these results as arising from an algebraic version of the graph minor theorem of Robertson and Seymour \parencite{RSXX,RSXXIII}. \end{quote} }